mumez/Historia/doc/Tutorial.md

 modelSpace2 catchup.
 ```

-This methods automatically retrieve and replay events up to the latest version.
-It also use snapshot if available.
-If you need to restore the state of the `ModelSpace` to a specific point in time after a snapshot, the nearest snapshot is loaded and replay only the events that occurred after the snapshot.
+This method automatically retrieves and replays events up to the latest version.
+If a snapshot is available, it uses the snapshot to restore the state and replays only the events that occurred after the snapshot.
+This ensures efficient restoration of the `ModelSpace` to the desired state.

 Now you will get the result: